anandabits/swift-evolution/proposals/NNNN-static-self.md

 }
 ```

-Introducing a static version of `Self` that does not covary would permit the desired conformance:
+Introducing a static, invariant version of `Self` permits the desired conformance:

 ```swift
 protocol StringCreatable {